- Food and Cooking»

 - Mix thoroughly all the ingredients

-Chinese Spinach or Amaranth Stir-fry with Garlic
+Chinese Spinach or Amaranth Stir-Fry with Garlic

-Chinese Spinach, when you stir-fried with garlic, is another easy and quick recipe for you to try.
+Chinese Spinach, when you stir-fried with garlic is another easy and quick recipe for you to try.

 Just remember not to overcook as you will lose its nutritional content.

-There are several versions to Chinese Spinach stir-fried with garlic recipe.
+There are several versions of Chinese Spinach stir-fried with garlic recipe.
 This version is taken from chinesefood.about.com website and is quick, easy and tasty.
 I have replaced spinach with Chinese Spinach for this version.